Princess Jones

 Princess Jones is a 1921 American silent comedy film directed by Gustav von Seyffertitz and starring Alice Calhoun, Vincent Coleman and Helen Dubois.

-Synopsis
+Plot

 Princess Jones, the niece of a country store keeper, dreams of being a wealthy, glamorous lady.
 While at an luxurious nearby resort she meets the wealthy Arthur Forbes, who falls in love with her and buys her an expensive coat.
 This leads her to be mistaken by the other guests as a Balkan princess and attracts the eye of a gang of kidnappers.